 First up: Rae!
 My favourite girl.
 I just loved how normal she stayed even though things got very competitive.
 I also didn’t get why everyone was hating on her for saying those things about Oliver.
 I was agreeing with Rae.
 He didn’t really save her, he just caught her.
 Plus it was refreshing that she didn’t fall for Oliver’s charms like everyone else seems to do in this book.

 It was fun to read about her grandma and her cooking up a storm and how that has formed her to participate in this challenge.

-Second: Charlotte.
+Second: Caroline.
 Yep, another girl, but she was so sweet and fun, and I loved how she immediately wanted to be friends with Rae.
 You don’t often see that happen in these kind of events, so I was really delighted.
 Plus I loved her cooking (she made some interesting things), and she wanted to show her mom that she could cook without her looming over her all the time.

 Third: Oliver.
 He got saved from last place because he did change a bit over the book.
 He was still a big egomaniac, but he tried his best to help people out.
 But in the beginning?
 I hated his cockiness and how he thought he would win because he had done private lessons and was more superior in cooking.
 No. Just no.

 But nearing the end I did see some good in him, though I was a bit pissed at how he acted when things didn’t go his way.
 He should really grow up a bit more.
 This week is also about having fun and making new recipes.
 And not only about winning.